 While the dividend growth is in control with higher expected revenue growth, the revenue took a beating back in 2015 and it had a huge impact on the dividend payout ratio.
 It doesn’t mean the company is in trouble as we now need to look at other data points.

 - 10 year average of 141.15%

-GAAP reporting is the consistent approach to ensure apples to apples are compared which is where the negative earnings shows up.
+GAAP reporting is the consistent approach to ensure apples to apples are compared which is where the negative earnings show up.
 However, the company is also showing the comparable EPS as a way to show how they believe their reporting would have shown their earnings.
-Funds generate from operations becomes important to assess the growth in revenue to cover the dividend and as you can see from their financial data, it has been growing annually.
+Funds generated from operations becomes important to assess the growth in revenue to cover the dividend and as you can see from their financial data, it has been growing annually.

 Investment Philosophy #1: BUSINESS QUALITY

 As I mentioned in the opening paragraph, there is a need for energy to heat our homes, move around and to create products we use daily.
 There is also a need to distribute the energy and that’s where TransCanada Corporation comes in with its vast pipeline across North America.
 Regardless of how the energy is generated, reaching customers will always be needed and it makes the transportation of energy a necessity and TRP (along with ENB) operate in a somewhat oligopoly.
-Their business model has very little chances of being disrupted.
+Their business model has very little chance of being disrupted.

 If you had invested $1,000 ten years ago, it would be worth $2,095 and you would have had a 7.92% CAGR rate of return.
 I consider it a great investment if it can perform above 10%.

 Investing Opportunity Score: 43%

 Based on my Opportunity Score formula, TRP (TSE:TRP, NYSE:TRP) has a score of 43% (the higher the better) for being an investing opportunity.
 Above 60% is a good range to pay attention to an opportunity.
 Anything around 80% will have a short window of opportunity unless the stock got beaten down for other qualitative reasons.